elvisyung/trust-pilot-task/README.md

 ## Overview

-This project ingests a CSV of Trustpilot sample reviews, cleans the data, and stores it in an SQLite database.
+This project ingests a CSV file of Trustpilot sample reviews, cleans the data and stores it in an SQLite database.
 You can then add or update reviews to interact with the data.

 ## Setup